-Institutional Access and Equity Service and Emotional Support Animals Procedures
+Disability Accommodations & Success Strategies Service and Emotional Support Animals Procedures

-Subject to federal, state, and local laws and the procedures covered herein, faculty and staff may be allowed to have a service animal in campus facilities where animals would typically not be permitted (See the University Animal Policy).
-Furthermore, faculty and staff residing in University housing may request as an accommodation that an emotional support animal be allowed to reside in a University residence.
+Subject to federal, state, and local laws and the procedures covered herein, students may be allowed to have a service animal in campus facilities where animals would typically not be permitted (See University Policy 13.9, Animals on Campus).
+Furthermore, students residing in University housing may request as an accommodation that an emotional support animal be allowed to reside in the student's University residence.